-DFF underlines the requirement that the application includes a clear account of the ways in which the project addresses the call's theme of strengthened clinical and independent research, including how the research area is of limited commercial interest or has limited opportunities for external funding, e.g., from research foundations.
+DFF underlines the requirement that the application includes a clear account of the ways in which the project addresses the call's theme of independent green research, including an account of how the project supports the career development of the growth layer in Danish research environments.
 Moreover, emphasis is placed on that the project description contains a description of any sub-projects, including PhD and postdoctoral projects.
 You can apply for funding for embedded PhD and postdoctoral scholarships, if these are well integrated into the project and fulfil a clear, independent function within the research project.